Skip to main content

 There are no strict rules of when income receipts or expense payments should be recognised by a business using the cash basis, but a business must use a consistent approach.

-For example, a business must decide what date to use when receiving payments by cheque; is it when the cheque is received from the customer?
-Or when it is paid into the bank?
-Or when it is shown on the bank account but cannot be drawn against?
-Or when the cheque has cleared?
-So, if a business decides to record income only after cheques have been cleared then that approach must be used consistently for all cheque receipts.
+For example, a business must decide what date to use when receiving payments through an online platform; is it when the payment is received from the customer into the online platform?
+Or when that payment is transferred into the business’s own bank account?
+So, if a business decides to record income only after payments have been transferred from the online platform to its own bank account then that approach must be used consistently for all receipts from sales using an online platform.

 For the 2024/25 tax year onwards the cash basis is the default method to prepare self-employment accounts.
-This means HMRC assume you are using the cash basis rules to prepare your business accounts unless your elect (tick a box on the self assessment tax return) to confirm you are using the accruals basis instead.
-Some businesses must use the accruals basis if they are not eligible to use the cash basis (see Eligibility heading below).
+This means HMRC assume you are using the cash basis rules to prepare your business accounts unless your elect (tick a box on the self assessment tax return or, from 2026/27 onwards, choose an option on your software if you are using Making Tax Digital for income tax) to confirm you are using traditional accounting instead.
+Some businesses must use traditional accounting if they are not eligible to use the cash basis (see Eligibility heading below).

-Before the 2024/25 tax year, the accruals basis was the default option to prepare self-employment accounts.
+Before the 2024/25 tax year, traditional accounting (accruals basis) was the default option to prepare self-employment accounts.
 If you wanted to use the cash basis for your accounts, you needed to elect to do so on your self assessment tax return by ticking the relevant box in the self-employed section of the tax return.

-Although HMRC expect businesses using the cash basis to have more simplified accounting than under the accruals basis, a business will still be expected to keep the proper business records required to complete an accurate self assessment tax return.
+Although HMRC expect businesses using the cash basis to have more simplified accounting than under traditional accounting, a business will still be expected to keep the proper business records required to complete an accurate self assessment tax return or, from 2026/27 onwards, an end of year return under Making tax Digital for income tax

 A business using the cash basis should still keep a record of its debtors, creditors and stock so that the business can work effectively.